 Report of the Strategic Director of Finance and Customer Services

-3. That the Capital Programme update be noted.
+Resolved:- (1) That the MTFS review and update be noted.

 (2) That the plans to reserve funding and savings from 2020/21 to support the 2021/22 budget be noted.

 (3) That finalisation of the Budget and MTFS for 2021/22 and 2022/23 maintains the approved Budget Strategy and Budget Savings as already agreed.